 The energy industry supplies private households and companies in particular with gas and electric power but also with district heating or other fuels.
 It is facing enormous challenges as part of the energy revolution it is – beside the chemical industry and the agriculture – one of the most important pollutant emitters in the global economy.
-Furthermore the Federal Government wants to reduce the greenhouse gas emissions by 40 % in comparison to the year 1990.
-According to experts this is only possible by disconnecting old coal-fired power plants.

 In the energy industry, heat transfer plants are used in many fields: Thermal oil systems for example are used for the heating of crude oil tank farms, for gas processing in gas power stations, in combined biomass heating power plants or in solar thermal power plants by means of thermo oil boilers.